Australian Crayfish Project

 5.Identify every species via taxonomy.

-7.Compile and complete a full DNA data base for all Australian freshwater crayfish species.
+6.Identify every species via DNA testing and compile and complete a DNA data base for all Australian freshwater crayfish species.

-8.Identify, name and describe all new species collected.
+7.Identify, name and describe all new species collected.

-9.Investigate and ascertain the distribution of all species and provide population estimates of our rarer species.
+8.Investigate and ascertain the distribution of all species and provide population estimates of our rarer species.

-10.Identify the threats (both current and potential) and the conservation status of all species of Freshwater Crayfish in Australia.
+9.Identify the threats (both current and potential) and the conservation status of all species of Freshwater Crayfish in Australia.

-13.Generally increase the profile and knowledge base on freshwater crayfish and their habitat.
+11.Generally increase the profile and knowledge base on freshwater crayfish and their habitat and produce books on the Freshwater Crayfish of Australia

 We rely on the help and assistance of volunteers so get involved, have a look at the current projects list and volunteer to help out on specific research projects or areas.
 If you have an unusual crayfish in your area let us know, it could be a new species.
 The project is discovering dozens of new species or new populations that were never known to exist.
 Our aim is to find and identify all species of freshwater crayfish and their habitat, the bottom line is that if no one knows these species are there and they don’t even have a name then how can they be protected and conserved into the future?
 The results of this project will ensure that all management agencies take the crayfish and their habitat into consideration for future environmental, conservation, development and catchment management plans, etc.